Helping millions of people navigate the world of technology.

 6. Change NVIDIA Control Panel Settings

-If you have an NVIDIA graphics card, you can use the NVIDIA Control Panel to fix the black screen issue.
-Configure the Preferred refresh rate option from the NVIDIA’s control panel app.
+You can use the NVIDIA Control Panel to fix the black screen issue if you have an NVIDIA graphics card.
+Configure the preferred refresh rate option from NVIDIA’s control panel app.
 Here’s a step-by-step instructions to do that:

 Step 1: Open the Start Menu, type NVIDIA Control Panel, and press Enter.